 Born in Diyarbakir in 1872, much of Boyajian’s upbringing was clouded by the Hamidian Massacres that took place in the Ottoman Empire in the late 1800’s.
 Her father, Thomas Boyajian, was the British Vice Consul in Turkey, and was murdered in the attacks.
 After his death, her mother moved the family to London, where Boyajian spent the remainder of her life and built an illustrious literary career, often writing under the pen name Vardeni.

-Her poetic tribute, along with 165 others, was selected to be published in which promised to be just that – a collection of Shakespearean love notes, in all literary forms, to honor the 300 years since his death.
+Her poetic tribute, along with 165 others, was selected to be published in A Book of Homage to Shakespeare, which promised to be just that – a collection of Shakespearean love notes, in all literary forms, to honor the 300 years since his death.
 It was published that same year, which also happened to be the year that Boyajian published Armenian Legends and Poems, the anthology for which she is most famous for, and in which her tribute also appears.

 This year, April 23rd marks the 400th anniversary of Shakespeare’s death, resurrecting the relevance that Boyajian’s poem once had.
 It is undeniable that fans around the world will once again gather to honor the Bard, this time seemingly under better circumstances.
 Boyajian’s words of hopeful peace (“The nations bring their tribute unto thee, / To honour thee thy country’s foes combine.”) continue to serve as a reminder that, at least for one day a year, a common love for Shakespeare is enough to bridge our differences.